Skip to content

 The Vagus Nerve: Your Body's Information Superhighway

-The vagus nerve is the longest cranial nerve in the body.
-It wanders — vagus means "wandering" in Latin — from the brainstem through the neck, the heart, the lungs, and deep into the abdomen, threading itself through the walls of the stomach and intestines.
-It is the primary channel of the parasympathetic nervous system, the branch responsible for rest, digestion, and repair.
+The vagus nerve is the longest cranial nerve in the body, wandering — vagus means "wandering" in Latin — from the brainstem through the neck, heart, lungs, and deep into the abdomen, threading through the stomach and intestines.
+It serves as the primary channel of the parasympathetic nervous system, governing rest, digestion, and repair.

-Here is what most people do not realize: approximately eighty percent of the vagus nerve's fibers are afferent — they carry information from the gut to the brain, not the other way around.
-Your gut is not just receiving orders from headquarters.
-It is filing the majority of the reports.
-It is telling the brain what to feel, how to respond, whether the world is safe or threatening.
+Here's what most people don't realize: approximately eighty percent of the vagus nerve's fibers are afferent — they carry information from the gut to the brain, not the other way around.
+Your gut isn't just receiving orders from headquarters; it's filing the majority of the reports, telling the brain what to feel, how to respond, whether the world is safe or threatening.

 When your gut microbiome is in distress — a state called dysbiosis — those vagal signals change.
 The messages shift from "all is well" to a low-grade alarm.
 The brain responds accordingly: heightened vigilance, disrupted sleep, mood instability, difficulty concentrating.
-We call it anxiety.
-We call it depression.
-We prescribe accordingly.
-But we are medicating the receiver when the problem is at the source.
+We label it anxiety or depression and prescribe accordingly, but we're treating the receiver when the problem is at the source.

 Your gastrointestinal tract contains its own independent nervous system — the enteric nervous system — comprising over five hundred million neurons.
-Neuroscientists call it the "second brain," and it is not a metaphor.
-This neural network can operate entirely on its own, without input from the brain in your skull.
-It orchestrates the complex rhythms of digestion, manages immune responses, and produces neurochemicals that directly influence your mental state.
+Neuroscientists call it the "second brain," and it's not a metaphor.
+This neural network operates entirely on its own, orchestrating complex digestive rhythms, managing immune responses, and producing neurochemicals that directly influence your mental state.

-Consider serotonin.
-This neurotransmitter is the primary target of SSRI antidepressants — the most widely prescribed psychiatric medications in the world.
-The assumption has been that depression involves insufficient serotonin activity in the brain.
-But approximately ninety-five percent of the body's serotonin is produced not in the brain but in the enterochromaffin cells of the gut.
-Your intestines are the serotonin factory.
-Your brain is a customer.
+Consider serotonin, the primary target of SSRI antidepressants.
+While depression has long been attributed to insufficient serotonin activity in the brain, approximately ninety-five percent of the body's serotonin is actually produced in the enterochromaffin cells of the gut.
+Your intestines are the serotonin factory; your brain is a customer.

 Manipura: The Ancients Already Knew

+Ancient wisdom traditions understood what modern science is now confirming.
 In yogic anatomy, the region of the navel and solar plexus houses the third chakra — manipura, the "city of jewels."
 This energy center governs personal power, will, self-esteem, and the capacity to act in the world.
-It is also, not coincidentally, the seat of agni — digestive fire, the transformative force that converts food into energy, experience into wisdom, raw life into meaning.
+It's also the seat of agni — digestive fire, the transformative force that converts food into energy and experience into wisdom.

-The shamanic traditions of South America speak of the belly as the place where hucha — heavy energy, unprocessed psychic material — accumulates.
-A shaman performing a limpia, an energetic cleansing, will spend significant time working the belly because this is where the body stores what the mind cannot face.
-In the language of modern psychoneuroimmunology, we would say that unresolved emotional stress increases intestinal permeability, alters the microbiome composition, and creates a pro-inflammatory environment that the enteric nervous system interprets as threat.
+Shamanic traditions of South America speak of the belly as where hucha — heavy energy and unprocessed psychic material — accumulates.
+Shamans performing energetic cleansings focus significantly on the belly because this is where the body stores what the mind cannot face.
+In the language of modern psychoneuroimmunology, unresolved emotional stress increases intestinal permeability, alters microbiome composition, and creates pro-inflammatory environments that the enteric nervous system interprets as threat.

 What Dysbiosis Actually Looks Like

-In clinical practice, gut dysbiosis rarely announces itself with a single dramatic symptom.
-It is more like a slow dimming of the lights across multiple rooms of the house.
-Patients report:
+Gut dysbiosis rarely announces itself dramatically.
+It's more like a slow dimming of lights across multiple rooms of the house.
+Common patterns include:

 • Bloating, gas, or irregular bowel movements that have become "normal"